vtex/faststore/apps/docs/docs/reference/api/faststore-api.md

 http://localhost:8000/___graphql
 ```

 ## Key features

 FastStore API is based on [**Schema.org**](https://schema.org/) and inspired by **clean architecture**.

-### Improved brand's findability
+### Improved brand findability

 FastStore API extends and simplifies [**Schema.org**](https://schema.org/), a set of agreed definitions for implementing structured data developed by Google, Microsoft, Yahoo, and Yandex.

 The Schema markup aids search engines in understanding and displaying your content in a relevant way.
-It may improve your brand's findability by leading your website to a higher ranking in search results and, consequently, to more clicks and interactions with your store's website.
+It may improve your brand's findability by leading your website to a higher ranking in search results and, as a result, to more clicks and interactions with your store's website.

 ### Flexible backend for frontend architecture